ppc64le-cloud/ibm-powervs-block-csi-driver-operator/README.md

-# ibm-powervs-block-csi-driver operator
+# IBM PowerVS Block CSI Driver Operator

-An operator to deploy the [AWS EFS CSI driver](https://github.com/openshift/ibm-powervs-block-csi-driver) in OKD.
+An operator to deploy the [IBM PowerVS Block CSI Driver](https://github.com/openshift/ibm-powervs-block-csi-driver) in OKD.

 This operator is installed by OLM.